 What will I need for my first class?
 What should I wear?
 Poses can be enhanced with simple yoga props such as blocks and straps.
 Props and mats can be borrowed at no charge on your first visit, or rented for a fee for each subsequent visits.
 We also recommend bringing water and a towel, as well as wearing comfortable, fitted, flexible clothing to sweat in.

 How often should I come to class?
 Your yoga practice is just that—a practice.
 The more you are able to come to class, the greater it will serve you.
-Three times a week seems to be the tipping point that will make all the difference in your practice and your life.
-If you are new to EPY, we recommend you take advantage of our $40 New Student Introductory Special, which offers you an entire month of unlimited classes.
-We encourage you to find the days and times that work best for you, and to simply dedicate the time to experience your greatest self.
+Three times or more a week seems to be the tipping point that will make all the difference in your practice and your life.

 Can I take class if I am injured?
 Consult with your medical professional.
 Let the instructor know about your injury before taking class so he/she can address your specific issues and give you modifications to make.